magento/pwa-studio/pwa-devdocs/src/tutorials/create-taglist-component/index.md

 export { default } from './tagList';
 ```

-Exporting modules from your component's `index.js` file is a commond standard in a React project.
+Exporting modules from your component's `index.js` file is a common standard in a React project.
 It allows a component to import this component using its directory name.

 ## Step 5.
 Add component to the product details page